 Acupuncture and Bronchitis: What’s the Connection?

 Acupuncture, a key component of Chinese medicine, involves the insertion of thin needles into specific points on the body.
 It can help alleviate bronchitis symptoms by stimulating the flow of Qi, reducing inflammation, and enhancing overall respiratory function.
+Some of the common acupoints include LU7 Lie que列缺 (located above the radial styloid process) and CV17 Dan zhong膻中 (on chest, located right between the two nipples), which you may also perform massage on yourself to reduce such symptoms.

 Lifestyle Changes to Manage Bronchitis